rokath/trice/docs/CommandLine.md

 ## Current state
 - No config file implemented yet.
 - All following information about config files are just ideas.
-- The config file can contain no, one or several subcommands:
+- The config file can contain one or several subcommands:
   - If exactly one subcommand in config file: No need to to be specified in the command line.
 - The shortcut names are more for the command line and the long names more for the config files.
+- Parameters need to be associated to a subcommand inside config file.

 ## OPTIONS
 - The **trice** command accepts one and only one sub-command (which can be inside the config file) followed by optional parameters: `trice [subcommand [-p|param [value]] [...]]`